"Is it best to own your rental property business personally or through a limited company?"

 Other Things To Consider

-Primary Residence - you can usually get some large tax deductions if you own a property personally and have ever lived in the property.
+Primary Residence - if you have ever or will ever live in the property you can usually get some large tax deductions if you own the property personally instead of through a company.
 The longer you've lived there, the larger the tax benefit.

 Limited Liability - if you have significant personal assets (such as a house and savings) they cannot be used to pay for a company's creditors (people the company owes money to) if you have acted reasonably and in the best interests of the company.
 Some mortgages may need a personal guarantor which would negate most of the limited liability benefit.

-Mortgage Fees - can be more expensive when buying through a limited company so check with your mortgage provider before setting up a limited company.
+Mortgage Fees - can be more expensive when buying through a limited company so check with your mortgage provider.

-Stamp Duty - you may have to pay stamp duty if transferring a personal property to a limited company.
+Stamp Duty/Capital Gains Tax - you may have to pay stamp duty and/or CGT if transferring a personal property into a limited company (or vice versa).

 Complicated - it's a lot harder to explain how to run a limited company - you'll need to keep money in the company bank account in order to pay your tax bill at the end of the year.
 We can talk you through this complexity every step of the way though.